Please review the following information prior to submitting your Clinic Application.

 Who may apply for a Clinic?

-Second and third year law students, who have completed at least two semesters of law school as full-time students or a minimum of 30 credits as part-time evening students, are eligible to participate in the Clinical Program.
+Second, third and fourth year law students, who have completed at least two semesters of law school as full-time students or a minimum of 30 credits as part-time evening students, are eligible to participate in the Clinical Program.
+LL.M. students in their second semester of study may also be eligible, but their ability to participate varies with each clinic.
+In addition, each clinic may have particular pre- or co-requisites that affect eligibility.

 Can I get into a Clinic if I have not been interviewed or attended a group meeting with the professor?

-Most clinics require an interview and or a group meeting with the professor in order for an applicant to be considered.
+Most clinics require attendance at an Open House, an interview and/or a group meeting with the professor in order for an applicant to be considered.
+These meetings are used to provide information about each clinic, and to help you make an informed decision about whether and when you should take a clinic.

 Are the clinic seminar and casework graded?

-Yes, all clinic interns receive a letter grade for their seminar and a letter grade for their case work.
-Grades are based on classroom participation, general case work and professional development in case and class work.
+Yes, all clinic interns receive a letter grade for their seminar and a letter grade for their work on cases/matters.
+Nearly all clinics allocate 2 credits for the seminar and 3 for the casework.
+(Mediation is the only clinic which allocates 3 credits for the seminar and 1 for the fieldwork.)
+Grades are based on classroom participation, work on clinic matters, and professional development in case work.

 Unfortunately, no. Clinic enrollment is limited.
 Our policy is to give a preference to those who will be third year day students, fourth year evening students and students who have not taken a clinic.
-We strongly encourage students who were previously closed out of a clinic to re-apply the following semester.
+Some clinics receive more applications than others.
+All of these factors may affect your ability to take a particular clinic when you would like, if at all.
+Students not accepted into their first choice clinic will be forwarded to their second choice for consideration and, if necessary, to their third choice.

 How do I register for a clinic?